 Ceramic brake pads are more durable than organic brake pads and as a result, they tend to last longer.
 In addition, they produce less dust.
 They are also more quiet than metallic brake pads and can handle a large temperature range in which they are effective.
 For these reasons, ceramic brake pads are the most highly recommended brake pads for the vast majority of drivers simply because they tend to do well in all areas: effectiveness, rotor wear, dust production, and noise.

-Now let’s take a look at our top 5 picks for 2003-2008 Toyota Corolla, Matrix, and Pontiac Vibe brake pads.
-The model number you need to be looking for is 923.
+Now let’s take a look at our top 3 picks for 2009-2018 Toyota Corolla, Matrix, and Pontiac Vibe brake pads.
+The model number you need to be looking for on these years of Corollas is 1210.
 So you will notice this number somewhere in the name of each of the brake pads on this list.

 Editor’s Rating: 9.0 / 10 stars